 Get ready for an exuberant new show from the creators of the legendary Robot Restaurant.
 The brand-new Samurai Restaurant in Shinjuku, Tokyo features cartwheeling samurai, breakdancing ghosts, and taiko-drumming geisha — among other madness and fun.

-The Samurai Restaurant just opened on October 10, 2023, and we got a front-row preview of all it has to offer — including discounted tickets.
+The Samurai Restaurant opened in late 2023, and we got a front-row look at all it has to offer — including discounted tickets.

 What is the Samurai Restaurant?